Barnevelder Chicken, or ‘Barnies’ as they are affectionately known, are relative newcomers to the world of chickens.

-That hasn’t held them back though, they have a firm following and rightly so.
-They are a low maintenance hen with a fun personality and good looks!
+That hasn’t held them back though, they have a firm following, and rightly so.
+They are low-maintenance hen with a fun personality and good looks!

 Once the darling of the Dutch egg industry, the Barnevelder now finds favor with many small flock keepers as a dual purpose hen.

-In this article we are going to discuss the different varieties of Barnevelders, their temperament and of course, their beautiful chocolate colored eggs.
+In this article, we will discuss the different varieties of Barnevelders, their temperament, and of course, their beautiful chocolate-colored eggs.

 Despite being a relatively recent addition to the chicken family, the exact genetic make-up of this lovely bird is a bit murky.